elixir-nx/xla/README.md

 The default value is `cpu`, which implies the final the binary supports targeting only the host CPU.

-You can find the cuda version by running `nvcc -V`.
-Do not use the cuda version reported by `nvidia-smi`, this is often not trustworthy.

 | Value | Target environment |
 | --- | --- |
 | cpu | |